JNRowe-retired/pytemplate/README.rst

 Bugs
 ----

+If you find any problems, bugs or just have a question about this package either drop me an email_ or file an issue_.
+Locally bugs are managed with `Bugs Everywhere`_, so if you're working with a clone of the repository you can report, list and fix bugs using ``be``.

-If you find a bug don't hesitate to drop me a mail_ preferably including a minimal testcase, or even better a patch!
+If you've found please attempt to include a minimal testcase so I can reproduce the problem, or even better a patch!

 .. _GPL v3: http://www.gnu.org/licenses/
 .. _Python: http://www.python.org/